exercism/website-copy/tracks/python/exercises/word-count/mentoring.md

 ## Problem and Challenges

-The problem asks the for the count of unique words in a string.
+The problem asks for the count of unique words in a string.

 The solution must parse the text into words,